JerzyKruszewski/CreditworthinessAI/README.md

    * Spliting it into two datasets: training (478 rows ~70%) and test (204 rows ~30%)
    * Saving them in .csv files
 1. Running ML.NET Model Builder on training dataset.
-1. Makeing a simple testing algotithm on test dataset.
+1. Making a simple testing algotithm on test dataset.

 ## Model Builder Report
 ```